Everdend’s Top Brokerage Picks

 • eToro: Enable DRIP in account settings

-• Schwab, Vanguard: Can be set up account-wide or per position in account settings
+• Ally Invest: Enable DRIP account-wide or per position in account settings

 Tax Considerations